gphilipp/streaming-applications-gitops/README.md

 # streaming-applications-gitops

+This is loosely inspired from this example from the Flux community ()

 In this exercise, we're going to see how to deploy and run Kakfa applications with a GitOps approach.